JakePartusch/jake.partus.ch/README.md

 # Jake Partusch
 Source code for my website.
-Built with React, Gatsby, and Semantic UI.
+Built with React, Gatsby, and Glamorous.